teiraaa/eurovision_vod/README.md

 Hello!
 Check out the links below for a full list of places to watch the national selections from each Eurovision contest on-demand. 💙

 Over the course of time, as broadcasters lose the rights or take them down to save space, sadly the official links might stop working.
-If you find that this is the case for a show that you would like to watch, feel free to message me on Discord ([`@teiraa`](https://discordapp.com/users/397098874398965761)), Twitter ([`@ganbaremelody`](https://twitter.com/ganbaremelody)) or Bluesky ([`teiraa.bsky.social`](https://bsky.app/profile/teiraa.bsky.social)) so that I can re-upload it somewhere else.
+If you find that this is the case for a show that you would like to watch, feel free to message me on Discord ([`@teiraa`](https://discordapp.com/users/397098874398965761)) or Bluesky ([`teiraa.bsky.social`](https://bsky.app/profile/teiraa.bsky.social)) so that I can re-upload it somewhere else.
 Thanks!

 # [Eurovision Song Contest 2024](https://github.com/teiraaa/esc_vod_links/blob/main/esc2024.md)